Takaovi/BatchStealer/README.md

 * Delete itself after execution
 * Add itself to task scheduler (CMD window will be invisible when executed)
   * Will make files to %appdata%\Microsoft\Windows by default.
 * Push updates to infected machines by adding an "update url".
-(A raw link containing the batch code you want to change on the infected machine)
+(A raw link containing the batch code you want to change on the infected machine.
+Will replace the old batch with whatever the link offers.)
   * Beta, expect bugs and crashes.
   * Will make files to %appdata%\Microsoft\Windows by default.